SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Experiments

 \subsection{Ablation Study}

-We introduce three main components in our architecture, a sparse convolution backbone, a transformer module, and an FSC loss.
-To study their role, we ablate each proposed component of our model and evaluate their performance on both datasets.
+To study the roles of the proposed VIFE, PTFE and FSC loss, we ablate each proposed component of our model and evaluate their performance on KITTI datasets.
 For all the experiments, we follow the same training procedure than in the main results. \Table{ablation} reports the evaluation results.

-\textbf{Sparse convolution.} \Table{ablation} shows that our approach with the sole sparse convolution module already outperforms the state-of-the-art methods listed in \Table{comparison}.
-Different from the methods using point-based convolution, our method interpolates point feature from that of neighboring voxels, which ensures that points in a local region have consistent features, to some extent.
-The results show that such consistent point features are favorable for scene flow estimation.
+\textbf{VIFE module.} \Table{ablation} shows that our approach with the sole VIEF convolution module already outperforms the state-of-the-art methods listed in \Table{comparison}.
+Different from existing methods directly applying convolution on original point clouds, our VIFE extracts feature from voxelized point cloud, which reduces the non-uniform density of point cloud, while ensuring that points in a local region have consistent features, to some extent.
+The results show that such features are favorable for scene flow estimation.

-\textbf{Transformer.} Compared with the baseline only using sparse convolution module, adding the transformer layer improves all metrics on Flythings3D, as reported in the third row in \Table{ablation}.
-This indicates that the transformer can provide important information for scene flow.
-As for KITTI, \Table{ablation} shows that adding the transformer module significantly improve the flow estimation accuracy.
-For example, EPE3D is improved by 11.1\%, compared with only using the sparse convolution module.
-This indicates that the transformer module improves the generalization capability of our method, since it provides complementary improvement to the sparse convolution module.
-For example, since our sparse convolution module suffers the issue of information loss, only using this module inevitably leads to inaccurate flow prediction for regions with large information loss.
-However, our transformer module explicitly learns point relations, which provides rich contextual information and helps to match corresponding points even for objects with complex structures.
+\textbf{PTFE module.} Compared with only using VIFE module, adding PTFE improves metrics on KITTI as reported in the third row in \Table{ablation}.
+For example, EPE3D is improved by 11.1\%, compared with only using the VIEF module.
+Our PIFE module explicitly learns point relations, which provides rich contextual information and helps to match corresponding points even for objects with complex structures.

-\textbf{FSC loss.} \Table{ablation} shows that adding the FSC loss helps achieving better scene flow estimation on KITTI.
-Yet, it display only minor improvement on FlyingThings3D, mostly on the metrics Acc3DS, Acc3DR and Outliers.
-Our FSC loss further helps improving the generalization capability of our method.
+\textbf{FSC loss.} \Table{ablation} shows that adding the FSC loss helps to achieve better scene flow estimation on KITTI.
+Our FSC loss improves the generalization capability of our method.